kqf/phos/protons/single-particle-analysis/README.md

-Steering macro single $\pi^0$ analysis
+Steering macro for pp analysis
 =============================

-All codes needed for single pion generation are available in the folder `simulation`.
+This folder contains macro to run QA + physics analysis on **new** LHC16 data.
+It differs a bit from the old data.
-CL interface remains the same.
+Therefore it's better to split these macros.
+Codes for the old dataset can be found [here](../run-analysis-old/).

 ## Run